johnpaulbin/DALLE-reproduction/README.md

 # DALLE-reproduction
 This repository is for sharing pre-trained [DALLE](https://openai.com/blog/dall-e/) model and generating images from given texts.
-All models are trained by [lucidrains/DALLE-pytorch](https://github.com/lucidrains/DALLE-pytorch) with different training code and BPE model.
+All models are trained by [lucidrains/DALLE-pytorch](https://github.com/lucidrains/DALLE-pytorch) + [VQGAN (Taming transformer)](https://github.com/CompVis/taming-transformers) with different training code and BPE model.
 If you want to train DALLE, please go to [lucidrains/DALLE-pytorch](https://github.com/lucidrains/DALLE-pytorch) and support them to reproduce better DALLE models :)

 ### The notebook includes